 Reducing metformin side effects

-Fortunately, there are a few things you can do to alleviate, lessen, or altogether prevent the stomach distress caused by metformin.
+Fortunately, there are a few things you can do to alleviate, lessen, or altogether prevent the side effects caused by metformin.

 Take your dose during your meal, not before